American Empire: The Victorious Opposition: Plot summary

 As these changes are taking place, representatives of the former Confederate states of Kentucky and Houston along with Sequoyah begin calling for a return to the Confederacy, with Confederate partisans in Houston launching an armed uprising against the U.S. Army.
 Union President Al Smith (who defeated Herbert Hoover and his running mate William Borah in the 1936 Presidential Election) allows himself to be swayed by the peace factions in the U.S. and gives in to the Confederate territorial demands.
 Smith is also able to win reelection in 1940 over Democratic candidate Robert A. Taft by a narrow margin.
 Republican Party candidate Wendell Willkie comes in third place in the election, carrying the electoral votes from his home state of Indiana.
 On January 7, 1941, plebiscites are held and Kentucky and Houston vote to return to the Confederacy with Houston also rejoining Texas.
 Featherston promises not to remilitarize them, or to ask for Sequoyah (which due to a massive number of white settlers, voted pro-U.S.) or other former C.S. territory such as the annexed areas of northern Virginia north of the Rappahannock River, northeastern Arkansas, and northwestern Sonora.
 Within weeks, Featherston breaks his promise and plants his modernized and expanded Confederate Army on the Ohio River, convincing Smith that the time to face Featherston down has finally come.

 Tensions rise in Europe when Germany's longtime ruler Wilhelm II dies on June 4, 1941.
 The new Kaiser Wilhelm III refuses to return the former French territory of Alsace-Lorraine that France's ruling party Action Française had demanded.
 The United Kingdom, France and the Confederacy soon declare war on Germany, with Russia joining in days later.

 With war breaking out in Europe, Jake Featherston feels it is time to have his revenge against his greatest enemy: the United States of America.
 On the first day of summer in 1941, he orders Operation Blackbeard to begin.
 The next day — June 22, 1941 — the Confederate States of America bring the war to North America with a surprise attack on Philadelphia and invasion of southern Ohio.

-(The Nazi invasion of the Soviet Union — in our timeline — occurred on the same day.
-The name of the German invasion plan was Operation Barbarossa, named after a well-known German Emperor in the Middle Ages who had according to legend, 'a great red beard', thus the C.S. operation's name.)